Test-Time Optimization of Physical Query Plans with LLMs: Results

 However, the LLM uses semantic reasoning to infer that a single year in a century-scale dimension is highly selective, making \texttt{date\_dim} the most effective filter to apply first.
 The optimization process identifies this opportunity and rewires the plan DAG using a 16-operation JSON patch.
+Appendix~\ref{sec:anatomy} walks through this optimization, including the model's reasoning trace (Appendix~\ref{sec:cot_attribution}), the serialized plan and the applied patch.
+The trace shows the model estimating the cardinalities bottom-up and inferring the year's selectivity from calendar knowledge, and updating the build-side and filtering order accordingly.

-The optimization applies two key transformations.
-First, \textbf{join reordering} moves the date join earlier in the pipeline, filtering 80\% of rows ($15.1M \rightarrow 2.9M$) before downstream joins.
-Second, \textbf{join-side selection} swaps inputs to build hash tables from dimension tables (36K + 94K rows) instead of larger fact tables.
+More specifically, the optimization applies two key transformations.
+First, join reordering moves the date join earlier in the pipeline, filtering 80\% of rows ($15.1M \rightarrow 2.9M$) before downstream joins.
+Second, join-side selection swaps inputs to build hash tables from dimension tables (36K + 94K rows) instead of larger fact tables.
+Figure~\ref{fig:tpcds-top-join-graph} shows the join graph before and after these two changes.

 The optimized plan significantly reduces resource consumption.
-Aggregate hash-table build time (summed over parallel build tasks) drops from 10.16s to 0.41s ($24.78\times$), and total build memory decreases from 3.3~GB to 411~MB ($8.02\times$).
-Consequently, end-to-end (wall-clock) verification time improves from 1.47s to 0.36s ($\approx 4.1\times$), illustrating that semantic analysis can unlock optimizations that statistics-dependent approaches may miss.

-\paragraph{Novel plans transfer to larger scale databases} Our main optimization results are obtained at scale factor 3 (SF3), which provides a prototypical setting where we can iterate quickly while still exercising non-trivial OLAP behavior.
+It lowers total build memory by $3.3\times$, peak per-task build memory by $1.6\times$, and the summed hash-join output rows by $1.9\times$ (per-step improvements detailed in Appendix~\ref{sec:cot_attribution}).
+The reduction in output rows is the most telling, as it is engine-independent and is the quantity classical cost models tie query cost to~\cite{lohman2014query, leis2015job}.
+These reductions directly contribute to the $4.78\times$ end-to-end speedup.
+This pattern is not unique to this case study, as we show it holds across the top-30 queries (Figure~\ref{fig:metric_ratios_vs_speedup}), illustrating that semantic analysis can unlock optimizations the engine misses. \paragraph{\textbf{Novel plans transfer to larger-scale databases}} Our main optimization results are obtained at scale factor 3 (SF3), which provides a prototypical setting where we can iterate quickly while still exercising non-trivial OLAP behavior.
 A natural question is whether the optimizations discovered at SF3 remain useful at larger scales.
 This question is practically important: in many real deployments, the cost of repeated exploration at full scale is prohibitive, so one would like to (i) discover candidate optimizations at a smaller scale and (ii) reliably apply them at a larger scale.
+This transfer protocol is a natural use case for test-time optimization, where the search runs once at a cheap proxy scale and its result is deployed at the target scale.